Real Madrid beat Eintracht Frankfurt to lift European Super Cup for fifth time-breakinglatest.news-Breaking Latest News

-Real Madrid beat Eintracht Frankfurt to lift European Super Cup for fifth time
+Original title: Real Madrid beat Frankfurt to win the European Super Cup for the fifth time

-Xinhua News Agency, Helsinki, Aug.
-10 (Xinhua) — With Alaba and Benzema scoring goals in the first and second half, La Liga Real Madrid defeated Bundesliga Eintracht Frankfurt 2-0 in the European Super Cup on the 10th, winning the fifth time.
-Champion of the competition.
+With Alaba and Benzema scoring a goal each in the second half, La Liga Real Madrid defeated Bundesliga Frankfurt 2-0 in the European Super Cup on the 10th and won the championship for the fifth time.

 In last season’s Champions League final, Real Madrid beat Liverpool 1-0 to win the Champions League for the 14th time in team history.
 Eintracht Frankfurt were last season’s Europa League winners, beating Scotland’s Glasgow Rangers on penalties in the final.